 Now, what about his education?

-Ian is currently in grade 9 at Lipa Adventist Academy in Batangas.
+At the time this article was written (September 2021), Ian was in grade 9 at Lipa Adventist Academy in Batangas.

 What Was His Childhood Like?